 These have so much going on it’s kinda ridiculous.

-Little tiny pork chops (tiny ’cause I made them that way), fried golden brown and put in a fluffy sharp cheddar and jalapeno bun, and topped with a luscious cheese dip and and a crazy pickle relish.
+Little tiny pork chops (tiny ’cause I made them that way), fried golden brown and put in a fluffy sharp cheddar and jalapeno bun, and topped with a luscious cheese sauce and and a crazy pickle relish.

+But they’re ridiculously good.
 I made a cheese sauce with Cabot’s Farmhouse Reserve cheddar – one of my favorites.
-Yes, this slider is full of damn cheese.
+Yes, this slider is full of cheese.

 But, what’s wrong with that?

-You can call them a big, fat ass hot mess if you want, but you know this looks good.
-The rosemary…I LOVE fresh rosemary, I could sniff the stuff all day long.
+You can call them a big, fat hot mess if you want, but once you make them you’ll know they’re absurdly good.

 Ingredients